 Conference calls are great for discussing a new project, or progress on the current one.
 But with X people on the call, the thing that cannot happen is a relaxed, casual one to one conversation that isn’t about work.
 Humans are social animals and thrive on interaction with others.
 Your Christmas Party gives people a chance to relax and catch up with each other.

-Christmas parties are a great way of showing your team they are valued, respected and appreciated.
+A Christmas party is a great way of showing your team they are valued, respected and appreciated.
 Whilst the near future is still uncertain, both economically and health-wise, Christmas parties give senior management a great opportunity to update the team with the plans for the future (assuming they are positive).

-We can all agree that 2020 hasn’t been a great year.
+We can all agree that 2020 and 2021 haven’t been great years.
 Surely things can only get better.
-The Christmas party gives you the opportunity the close 2020 and set the stage for 2021.
+The Christmas party gives you the opportunity the close out this period and set the stage for the future.

-Christmas parties don’t have to be expensive.
+A Christmas party doesn’t have to be expensive.
 We have a range of flexible packages for Christmas parties, so please get in touch to find out more.
 A couple of suggestions to help control costs:

 - Schedule your Christmas party for lunchtime, say 12 – 4pm.
 Lunchtime events are cheaper than evenings and then your staff can decide whether they go elsewhere, or go home, after that.